THE CENTRAL BANK OF SWAZILAND

 Swaziland Building Society

-With over 50 years of “Creating Wealth for the Swazi Nation through Housing Finance”, the SBS is the country's major provider of long-term mortgage lending and loan finance for the purchase of vacant land, complete property and the construction of affordable housing.
+Having "Created Wealth for the Swazi Nation through Housing Finance" for over 50 years, the SBS is the country's major provider of long-term mortgage lending and loan finance for the purchase of vacant land, completed property and the construction of affordable housing.
 The Society has unsurpassed knowledge of the local mortgage bond market and keeps up with client demand, including below prime mortgage loans for residential property, repayment holidays, and bond re-advances and rescheduling.

 SBS also offers commercial mortgage loans to assist the business community obtain and develop commercial property.
 This is linked to the Bond Re-Advance facility that enables businesses to secure loans within 24 hours to finance working capital requirements against bonded property.

 FIRST FINANCE COMPANY